 1. What to expect after PRP?

-Before the Prp injection, we recommend avoiding NSAID medicines, like ibuprofen or aspirin for one week.
+Before the PRP injection we recommend avoiding NSAID medicines, like ibuprofen or aspirin for one week.
 After a PRP injection, it is also important to avoid NSAIDs for a month after.
-After a PRP injection, we commonly caution our patience to take it easy for the first week, if possible, this is because a PRP injection can temporarily result in worsening pain at the treatment site.
-This is common because the platelets are activating the body’s healing response, which may result in additional pain transiently.
+After a PRP injection we commonly caution our patients to take it easy for the first week.
+This is because a PRP injection can temporarily result in worsening pain at the treatment site.
+This is common because the platelets are activating the bodys' healing response, which may result in additional pain transiently.
 After a PRP injection, we recommend relative rest for the first week, and then gradually increasing activity following the sports medicine physician’s protocol for the specific site of treatment.
 For most individuals who undergo PRP injection for a soft tissue problem like a tendon injury, we gradually increase your activity back to normal within six weeks or so after the procedure.
-This can vary some depending on the treatment site and the individual.
+This can vary depending on the treatment site and the individual.

 1. Who is a candidate for PRP?